-The White Lotus Society / Sect (written in Chinese as 白莲教, and Romanised as ‘Bai Lian Jiao’) was a millenarian movement that existed in imperial China.
+The White Lotus Society / Sect (written in Chinese as 白莲教, and Romanized as ‘Bai Lian Jiao’) was a millenarian movement that existed in imperial China.
 As a religious movement, the teachings of the White Lotus Society were based mainly on Buddhist tradition, though some elements of Taoism and other indigenous Chinese practices were also incorporated into it.
 In addition, the White Lotus Society developed into a political movement, and took part in some notable rebellions in Chinese history.

 The Lotus Pond at Donglin Temple (CC BY-SA 3.0)

-It was, however, only during the middle of the 12 th century that a Buddhist monk by the name of Cizhao founded the White Lotus Society.
-Some of this new movement’s practices include the veneration of the Amitabha Buddha, the observance of the five Buddhist rules of discipline, and the illustration of Buddhist teachings via drawings and pictures.
+It was, however, only during the middle of the 12th century that a Buddhist monk by the name of Cizhao founded the White Lotus Society.
+Some of this new movement’s practices included the veneration of the Amitabha Buddha, the observance of the five Buddhist rules of discipline, and the illustration of Buddhist teachings through drawings and pictures.

 - Wang Cong'er: A Famous Female Warrior and Leader in the White Lotus Society